-Farm-to-table restaurant The Loft at Traders Point Creamery is a wee hike from the city, but well worth the effort for their signature kid favorites: mac ‘n’ cheese, grilled cheese, cottage cheese and fresh chocolate milk.
+Farm-to-table restaurant The Loft at Traders Point Creamery is a wee hike from the city, but well worth the effort.
 Work up an appetite by strolling the grounds and take a 1.3-mile hike through pastures along Eagle Creek.
 Be on the lookout for deer, hawks, blue herons, bald eagles and a 300-year-old towering oak on the trail.
 Visit the dairy bar to throw down a milkshake or smoothie as you await the daily 6:30 p.m. cow milking in the milking parlor.

 Mix a little science into your spring break by watching nitrogen turn liquid ingredients and candy toppings of your choice into a heaping bowl of ice cream right before your eyes at Subzero Ice Cream.

 Grabbing a pulled pork or beef brisket sandwich at Smokehouse on Shelby is a genius way to combine your need for sustenance with your kid’s desire for non-stop fun, as Action and Atomic Duckpin Bowling is located in the same building.
 Typically only found on the east coast, duckpin bowling uses a smaller ball and pins than traditional bowling, making it ideal for kids.